ShakDamj/shakiradamji.com/src/pages/career/2020-CitizensAdvice.md

 - Agile development
 - Accessibility
 - Design Systems

+Developing an accessible design system for Citizens Advice 3 main websites.

 Worked in a fully agile, multidisciplinary team to rebuild and migrate the public and adviser facing websites.